AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 Please, refer to [visualization](visualization)

 # Further enhancements
-It's possible to automate the profiling via CLI solutions, such as async profiler.
+- It's possible to automate the profiling via CLI solutions, such as async profiler.
+- JMH results could be exported in a convinient file format, for example: CSV.
+We could leverage that for visualization purposes.